kbvishnu/kbvishnu/README.md

   - Reverse engineered a complex caluation system and developed a new modern web application suite for an Axle & after market automobile product manufacture
   - Simplifed tax filing process
   - Implemented solution for stock checking on retail shops.
   - Enhancing customer experience for management of event/talents/shows for a US based corporation with a huge fan base all over the world.
+  - Breaking down the complex B2B and B2C problems related to Account Servicing as part of an online banking system.

 ## Certifications
   - ITIL V3 Foundation certified.